edgamat/edgamat.github.io/_posts/2019-10-27-Managing-Entity-Framework-Core-Mappings.md

 This is a common situation and if you are using EF Core Migrations to manage the shape of the data model, it is important to only include the tables you own when performing migrations.

-The simplest way to achieve this flexibility is to pass in the set of configurations to the `DbContext`, say via a constructor parameter:
+One way to achieve this flexibility is to pass in the set of configurations to the `DbContext`, say via a constructor parameter:

 ```csharp